Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Do not use anything other than a cotton ball and be very gentle.
 Never rub.

 Questions to Ask

 - Is the puppy's room temperature ideal?
-It should be around 85 degrees for their first days and never less than 70°F. This means you will have to use a heat lamp, and possibly, a heating pad.
+It should be around 85 degrees for their first days and never less than 70°F. This means you may have to use a heat lamp and possibly a heating pad.

 - Are the puppies actively nursing?

 - Are they sleeping close to each other?